zdebra/directusapi/README.md

 - no custom json.Marshaler implementations are supported because the tool determines all cms fields based on struct json tags
 - no custom tag for determining fields since custom json unmarshal is hard and error prone
 - custom directusapi.Time implementation has to be used for datetime files
+- limitation of directus where DECIMAL cannot be null if not set